Song Jing: During Emperor Zhongzong's second reign

 In 705, Wu Zetian was overthrown in a coup, and Li Xian, formerly emperor, was restored to the throne (as Emperor Zhongzong).
 Song Jing became the deputy minister of civil service affairs (吏部侍郎), and as Emperor Zhongzong favored Song for his morals, he also gave Song the title of imperial consultant (諫議大夫, Jianyi Daifu).
 Soon thereafter, he was made Huangmen Shilang (黃門侍郎), the deputy head of the examination bureau of government (門下省, Menxia Sheng).
 At that time, Wu Zetian's nephew and Emperor Zhongzong's cousin Wu Sansi the Prince of Dejing, who was also the lover of Emperor Zhongzong's powerful wife Empress Wei, was very powerful.
 On one occasion, Wu Sansi made a request to Song and Song sternly rejected, stating:

 Now, Her Imperial Majesty has returned the power to her son.
 Your Royal Highness should return to your mansion.
 Why are you still interfering with government.
 Do you not see what happened to Lü Chan [(呂產)] and Lü Lu [(呂祿)]?
+(Note: Lü Chan and Lü Lu were nephews of Han dynasty's Empress Lü Zhi, who served as empress dowager and the effective ruler during the reigns of her son Emperor Hui of Han and grandsons Emperor Qianshao of Han and Emperor Houshao of Han.
+After her death, Lü Chan and Lü Lu controlled power briefly before the Lü clan was wiped out in a coup known as the Lü Clan Disturbance.
+See Zizhi Tongjian, vol. 13.)

 In summer 706, when the hermit Wei Yuejiang (韋月將) submitted an accusation of the adulterous relationship between Wu Sansi and Empress Wei, Emperor Zhongzong was incensed and was set to execute Wei Yuejiang.
 Song refused, stating that executing Wei Yuejiang would merely bring more rumors and that if Emperor Zhongzong were to execute Wei Yuejiang, he needed to execute Song first.
 Meanwhile, other officials, including Su Xiang (蘇珦), Xu Jian (徐堅), and Yin Sizhen (尹思貞), pointed out that it was inappropriate to execute anyone during the summer.
 Emperor Zhongzong thus spared Wei Yuejiang and exiled him to the Lingnan region.
 (However, Wei Yuejiang ultimately was unable to escape death, as Empress Wei's associate Zhou Rengui (周仁軌), then the commandant at Guang Prefecture (廣州, roughly modern Guangzhou, Guangdong), executed Wei Yuejiang as soon as fall came.)
 Soon thereafter, Wu Sansi had Song sent out of the capital to serve as acting prefect of Bei Prefecture (貝州, in modern Xingtai).
 Once Song got to Bei Prefecture, he further offended Wu Sansi—as he refused to have tax payments due Wu Sansi as his fief paid to Wu Sansi, citing that the region had just suffered a flood.
 He was moved to be the prefect of the more distant Hang Prefecture (杭州, roughly modern Hangzhou, Zhejiang), and later served as the prefect of Xiang Prefecture (相州, in modern Handan).
 It was said that he was clean but strict as a prefect, and his subordinates did not dare to be corrupt.